Earth to Echo: Production

+In May 2012, it was reported that Walt Disney Pictures had hired Dave Green to direct an untitled wolf adventure that Andrew Panay would produce.

 Earth to Echo was commissioned by Andrew Panay, Panay Films President of Production, under the working title, Untitled Wolf Adventure, while the studio shifted leadership between Rich Ross and Alan Horn.
-After Horn's succession as Chairman and viewing a final cut of the film, he decided to put the film into turnaround.
-After Producer Andrew Panay met with Relativity President Tucker Tooley, Disney eventually sold the film's distribution rights and copyrights to Relativity Media in 2013.
+After Horn's succession as chairman, and viewing a final cut of the film, he decided to put the film into turnaround.
+After producer Andrew Panay met with Relativity president Tucker Tooley, Disney eventually sold the film's distribution rights and copyrights to Relativity Media in 2013.

-Distribution
+The producers and crew acknowledged the similarities to E.T. the Extra-Terrestrial, The Goonies, and Stand by Me while also emphasizing the differences such as the integration of social media and modern technology of contemporary youth into the story, namely through the film's usage of the Found footage style in a manner similar to Chronicle.

+Music

 Release

-The film was initially scheduled for release on January 10, 2014 and April 25, 2014.
-After being delayed, Earth to Echo premiered on June 14, 2014 at the Los Angeles Film Festival and opened in theaters across the U.S. on July 2, 2014.
+The film was initially scheduled for release on January 10, 2014, and April 25, 2014.
+After being delayed, Earth to Echo premiered on June 14, 2014, at the Los Angeles Film Festival and opened in theaters across the U.S. on July 2, 2014.

-Marketing

-The first trailer was released on December 12, 2013.

 Home media

 The film was released on DVD and Blu-ray by 20th Century Fox Home Entertainment on October 21, 2014.